Vision-Live/bdsi.utwente.nl/_events/workshops/data-science-week-2024-Q1/data-science-week-2024-Q1.md

 {% assign _speakers = page.speakers | where_exp: "speaker", "speaker.tags contains 'fr-am'" %}
 {% include profile-widget-list-generic.html speakers=_speakers %}

 Putting into practice the theory and methods discussed in the lunch talk.
+Practical examples of measuring model biases, and how to ensure equity of the model by mitigating biases.

 #### Hands-on session: Measuring and modeling equity
 ###### 14:45 - 15:30 - Location: Citadel T300